CChampness/Code-Refactor/README.md

 # Code-Refactor
 This web page demonstrates code refactoring to improve efficiency and accessibility.
 Originally there was a lot of repetition in the css code.
 Duplicated code was consolidated.
 HTML code was changed as necessary to allow refactoring.
+The page has also been tested and verified on a Revvl 4+ mobile device.
 ## Link to the published page on Github:
 https://cchampness.github.io/Code-Refactor/
 ## First, in the html file: